fabbe50/Compressed-Blocks/README.md

 ### Note:
 The authors of this mod holds no responsibility to any damages to your game-instance or system caused by the mod.
+Backing up your world is recommended before adding this mod to your game.